How police can work more effectively with protest groups

 Our Fusion Center monitored social media sites daily for potential threats.
 If certain words such as protest, kill and police were flagged, this intelligence was intercepted and routed to my squad for further investigation.
 Once it hit my desk, I researched the group in question and acquired contact information for its leaders.
 My goal was always to start a relationship with the police department on a high note.

 The initial call went something like this: “Good afternoon, I’m Detective Rich Emberlin with the Dallas Police Department.
 It looks like you have a protest coming up next week at the immigration office.
-We want to make sure your voices are heard, your rights are not infringed upon and your group stays safe, since there will likely be counter-protestors.
+We want to make sure your voices are heard, your rights are not infringed upon and your group stays safe, since there will likely be counter-protesters.
 I’d like to invite you to our office to review the details so we can do the best job of keeping you safe.
 Is there a convenient day and time you can come in?”

 My calls were often met with stunned silence.
 It’s important to understand that these relationships are built over multiple protests; they won’t believe you the first time anyway.
 After working with me several times, the leaders understood I was genuinely trying to support freedom of speech while keeping people safe.
 In doing so, I set the tone for collaboration instead of conflict.
 It made everyone’s lives easier.

 When you invite protest leaders to the police department, you legitimize them.
 I invited four people from the Dreamers to our office in advance of a scheduled protest; they were young kids who were flattered that we cared.
-We discussed the day, time, location and number of expected protestors.
+We discussed the day, time, location and number of expected protesters.
 The 10 percent rule applies in most protests.
 If they said 10,000 people were coming, 1,000 would show up.
 Not surprisingly, they usually picked high-traffic venues such as public parks or popular tourist spots.
 I’ve probably handed out hundreds of diagrams of Dealey Plaza and advised protest groups on how to avoid obstructing traffic.
 If they didn’t have a location in mind, we always recommended areas that allowed us to have a response team nearby – just in case anything went wrong.

-Be fully transparent when communicating with protestors
+Be fully transparent when communicating with protesters

 From the law enforcement side, we offered full transparency in these meetings.
 I presented paperwork containing our protest guidelines, city ordinances, state laws and federal laws.